supernovus/lum.js/PLANS.md

 ## Tests

-All of the tests formerly in the `tests` folder and using the weird `tests.js` will be moved to the appropriate packages, and will use the new `tests-dom` library which will simply use a *virtual-DOM* for testing instead of requiring the tests be ran inside a browser.
+All of the tests formerly in the `tests` folder and using the weird `tests.js` will be moved to the appropriate packages, and will use the new [@lumjs/tests-dom] library which will simply use a *virtual-DOM* for testing instead of requiring the tests be ran inside a browser.
+That library is an extension of a whole new version of the [@lumjs/tests] library, which is no longer part of this package at all.

 ## Left in the `v5` repo